 There are a few exceptions when establishing whether workers’ compensation is mandatory in Colorado for your business.
 A sole proprietor or any general working partner, corporate officer, or member of a limited liability company (LLC) might not be bound to carry this insurance under certain circumstances.

-For additional information about what is required for independent contractor status, visit the Colorado Department of Labor and Employment Division of Workers' Compensation Employer's Guide.
+For additional information or to learn who qualifies for independent contractor status, check out the Colorado Department of Labor and Employment (CDLE) Division of Workers' Compensation Employer's Guide.

 The penalties for not carrying workers’ compensation insurance in Colorado could include steep fines.
 If a business is determined to be lacking proper coverage, the director of the Division of Workers’ Compensation may issue a cease and desist order against the business, which would require it to stop all operations until it obtains proper insurance.

-Failure to carry workers’ compensation insurance could also result in fines, which could be up to $250 for each day the employer did not maintain insurance coverage.
+Uninsured employers may have to pay fines of up to $250 for each day they did not maintain insurance coverage.
 If there are multiple violations, that fine could go as high as $500 per day.

-If there is a workers’ compensation settlement before the penalty, the benefits would be increased by 50 percent if the employer failed to maintain insurance.
+If there is a workers’ compensation settlement before the penalty, the benefits would be increased by 50% if the employer failed to maintain insurance.

 The dependents of a person who has died as a result of injuries sustained at work can receive workers’ compensation death benefits.
-Colorado classifies dependents as:
+The State of Colorado classifies dependents as:

 For death benefits to apply, a worker must have died as a result of a work-related injury or illness.
 If the cause of death is unrelated, it might be possible for the family members to collect unpaid permanent disability benefits.

-The amount of workers’ compensation death benefits in Colorado is determined by approximately 67 percent of the worker’s average weekly wages, up to a legal maximum that changes each year.
+The amount of workers’ compensation death benefits in Colorado is determined by approximately two-thirds of the worker’s average weekly wages, up to a legal maximum that changes each year.
 That amount is the total awarded to all dependents combined.

 A spouse receives death benefits either for life or until he or she is remarried, at which point that person’s share would be divided among remaining dependents.
 Children would receive benefits until age 18 (or 21 for full-time students), and partial dependents would receive benefits for a maximum of six years.